 The enrolment package for this course contains the Course Handbook, Schedule of Fees and Charges, Course Schedule and online enrolment link.
-The complete enrolment package is available on the IFE website.
+The complete enrolment package is available on the IFE website at ife.qld.edu.au/our-courses/ or by contacting IFE via email ife@bne.catholic.net.au or phone 07 3324 3481.